Associate Professor, Dale R. Corson House Professor and Dean, Hans Bethe House

 - Carl Sagan Institute

 - Near Eastern Studies

 - Composing the World: The Harmony of the Medieval Platonic Cosmos.
 Oxford: Oxford University Press, 2017.

 - Iohannis Scotti seu Eriugenae Homilia et Commentarius in Euangelium Iohannis.
 Ed. Édouard Jeauneau and Andrew Hicks.
 Corpus christianorum.
 Continuatio mediaeualis, 166.
 Turnhout: Brepols, 2008.

 - The Broken Harp: Listening Otherwise in Classical Persian Literature (book project in progress)

 - Guillelmi de Conchis Glosulae de magno Prisciano (Institutiones 1–16).
 Ed.
 Andrew Hicks and Édouard Jeauneau.
 Corpus christianorum.
 Continuatio mediaeualis.
 Turnhout: Brepols (in progress).

 - Guillelmi de Conchis Glosulae super Prisciani Librum constructionum (Institutiones 17–18).
 Ed.
 Andrew Hicks and Édouard Jeauneau.
 Corpus christianorum.
 Continuatio mediaeualis.
-Turnhout: Brepols (contracted).
+Turnhout: Brepols (in progress).

 - “Harmonies of Powers, Nature, and Soul in Twelfth-Century Natural Philosophy.”
 In Powers: A History, ed.
 Julia Jorati.
 Oxford Philosophical Concepts (Oxford University Press, forthcoming).

 - “Technologies: Instrumentalizing Music Theory” In A Cultural History of Music in Antiquity (c.800 BCE–500 CE), ed.
 Sean Gurd and Pauline LeVen (Bloomsbury Press, forthcoming).